Guru-RF/SVXSpot/README.md

 When switching networks (without reboot) it can take up to 2 minutes for the pi to reconnect to a known network !
 2 minutes is quite long ... so please have patience !!!

+Avoid configuring static IPs on the WiFi, as it can disrupt the operation of Accesspopup !

 To disable accesspupup
 ```console